 The reason for these surprising results is not entirely clear, but some prior research suggests that populations that are generally more privileged may experience more pronounced stigma in the presence of a discrediting marker.
-For example, criminological research has shown that women may be more adversely affected by a label like a felony conviction given cultural expectations around women as more nurturing and concerned for interpersonal relationships than men (Chiricos et al. 2007).
+For example, criminological research has shown that women may be more adversely affected by a label like a felony conviction given cultural expectations that women are more nurturing and concerned for interpersonal relationships than men (Chiricos et al. 2007).
 The felony label might then stand out as more aberrant to prospective employers for women as compared to men (Girodano, Cernkovich, and Lowery 2004).
 The same could be true for whites, in general, given employers’ stereotypical assumptions about criminality and racial minorities.
-Our models might be showing that, while individuals who are racial minorities may certainly experience stigma due to criminal records in hiring (as shown by audit studies), at the aggregate level these effects are washed out by the overriding stigma of race.
+Our models might be showing that, while individuals who are racial minorities certainly experience stigma due to criminal records in hiring (as shown by audit studies), at the aggregate level these effects are washed out by the overriding stigma of race.
 Instead, what we detect at the macro-level is an enhanced stigmatizing effect for those populations for whom a felony conviction contradicts stereotypical assumptions about criminality.
 Because women and whites are less strongly associated with criminality in the minds of employers, they have “farther to fall” when the felony label is applied than do men or racial minorities.
 Our results certainly point to the need for further research on this point.

 References